Njorogetracy/foodies-corner/README.md

 <br>

-### Frameworks, Librabries and Programs Used
+### Frameworks, Libraries and Programs Used
-- Githud: Storing and hostinf my code/repository
+- Github: Storing and hosting my code/repository
 - Gitpod: Code editor for writing my code and storing other images/files
 - Font Awesome: For icons used in the site
 - Colorhunt: For choosing the palette to be used in the website
-- Google Fonts: To import the fonts used throughout the site- Pexels: Stock images
+- Google Fonts: To import the fonts used throughout the site
+- Unsplash: Stock images
-- Google DevTools: Used throughout the site's creation to test responsiveness and tweak layout
+- Google DevTools: Used throughout the site's creation to test responsiveness and adjust layout
 - Balsamiq: Wireframe software
 - Am I Responsive: To create a visual of the website across different device sizes
 - Tinypng: resize images